archi-jusi/s3_cost_overview_serverless/README.md

 Storage Lens should be enable in the next 48h ! :smile:

-Once, StorageLens and cost report are active, S3 event notification will notify Lambda which will run the glue crawler to update the glue DB.
+Once, StorageLens and cost report are active, S3 event notification will notify Lambda which will run the glue crawler to update the Glue Data Catalog.

 When everything is settle, you will be able from Athena, choosing the correct workgroup defined in the module to query each new table freshly created automatically.